-Line 6a(1).
+Line 6a.
 "RPA '94" Current Liability Interest Rate.
 Enter the interest rate used to determine "RPA '94" current liability.
 Generally, the interest rate used must not fall outside the corridor of 90% to 105% of the weighted average interest rate (See Code section 412(I)(7)(C)(i)).
-However, a special rule under Code section 412(I)(7)(C)(i)(III) allows a rate up to 120% to be used for the 2003 plan year.
+However, a special rule under Code section 412(b)(5)(B)(ii)(II) provides that, for the 2004 plan year, the interest rate used to determine current liability must not be above and must not be more than 10 percent below the weighted average of the rates of interest, as set forth by the Treasury department, on amounts invested conservatively in long-term investment-grade corporate bonds during the 4-year period ending on the last day before the beginning of the plan year.
 The rate used must be in accordance with the guidelines issued by the IRS.
-See Notice 90-11 and Rev. Rul.
+See Notices 90-11, 2004-34, and Rev. Rul.
 96-21.
 Enter rate to the nearest .01 percent.